-Objective (f): Establish a distribution of land uses which provides housing, jobs, shopping, open space, and recreation areas in close proximity to each other in order to enhance Kīhei's neighborhoods and to minimize dependence on automobiles.
+Objective (f): Establish a distribution of land uses which provides housing, jobs, shopping, open space, and recreation areas in close proximity to each other in order to enhance Kihei's neighborhoods and to minimize dependence on automobiles.

-Kīhei High School will add to the County's design of a well-planned community to support existing and future growth of the Kīhei-Mākena region.
-The Petition Area is identified as the site for a proposed high school in the Maui Island Plan's Public Facility/Infrastructure Improvements Map and for a Public/Quasi Public Facility on the Kīhei-Mākena Community Plan.
-Development of Kīhei High School fits with existing land use and development patterns to achieve efficient provision of infrastructure while preserving and enhancing the unique character of the region's natural environment, marine resources and traditional shoreline uses.
+Kihei High School will add to the County's design of a well-planned community to support existing and future growth of the Kihei-Makena region.
+The Petition Area is identified as the site for a proposed high school in the Maui Island Plan's Public and development patterns to achieve efficient provision of infrastructure while preserving and enhancing the unique character of the region's natural environment, marine resources and traditional shoreline uses.